The Mid-Size Room

-Within Vancouver's venue hierarchy, the PNE Forum fills the critical 3,000 to 7,000 capacity shortage for acts that have outgrown the Commodore Ballroom but cannot consistently sell out Rogers Arena.
-With 44,579 square feet of flexible polished concrete floor space, it accommodates up to 3,950 attendees in a hybrid standing/bleacher configuration.
+The PNE Forum sits in the 3,000 to 7,000 capacity range between the Commodore Ballroom and Rogers Arena.
+With 44,579 square feet of flexible polished concrete floor space, it holds up to 3,950 attendees in a hybrid standing and bleacher configuration.

 Architectural Lineage & Dark History

-Opened in 1931 and designed by McCarter Nairne, the building originally featured the largest indoor ice sheet in North America and served as the home of the Vancouver Canucks (WHL).
-The site also carries a profound historical weight; during World War II, the Forum was utilized as a massive men's dormitory when the Hastings Park complex functioned as an internment holding center for Japanese-Canadians.
+Opened in 1931, the building was designed by H.H.
+Simmonds, with plans signed by McCarter & Nairne, who also handled the 1935 reinforced rebuild.
+It originally featured the largest indoor ice sheet in North America and served as the home of the Vancouver Canucks (WHL).
+The site also carries a heavy history: during World War II, the Forum was used as a men's dormitory when the Hastings Park complex functioned as an internment holding center for Japanese-Canadians.
+The hockey boards were removed in the early 1980s to convert the hall into a concert and exhibition space, and as part of Hastings Park the Art Deco Forum is now a Provincially Recognized Heritage Site under British Columbia's Heritage Conservation Act.

 The "Concrete Box" Acoustics

-Acoustically, the 60-foot vaulted ceilings and exposed concrete create a highly reverberant space with a long decay time.
-Heavy double-kick drums or highly compressed tracks can easily dissolve into a muddy rumble if the Front-of-House (FOH) engineer does not carefully manage stage volume.
-The PNE organization is actively exploring acoustic baffles and highly directional robotic line-arrays (PK Systems) to mitigate these issues.
+The 60-foot vaulted ceilings and exposed concrete create a highly reverberant space with a long decay time.
+Heavy double-kick drums or heavily compressed tracks tend to smear into a muddy rumble unless the Front-of-House (FOH) engineer carefully manages stage volume.
+The PNE is exploring acoustic baffles and directional robotic line-arrays (PK Systems) to address this.

 General Logistics & The Pit Experience

 As an empty concrete shell, staging is entirely modular.
-For high-energy shows, the lack of a permanent barricade layout means the general admission pit size and sightlines can vary wildly depending on the tour's specific setup.
-For smooth entry, attendees must be aware of the venue's strict "no large bag" policy and its digital-only ticketing mandate.
-Crucially, there is absolutely no public Wi-Fi available, necessitating that all digital tickets be downloaded to a mobile wallet prior to arriving at Hastings Park.
+Without a permanent barricade layout, the general admission pit size and sightlines vary depending on the tour's specific setup.
+Attendees should note the venue's strict "no large bag" policy and its digital-only ticketing mandate.
+There is no public Wi-Fi, so all digital tickets must be downloaded to a mobile wallet before arriving at Hastings Park.